limiter121/AppwriteHub/functionalities/core/README.md

 # AppwriteHub Core

-The Core servers as the project's central deployment registry - enabling seamless, one-click installs and updates directly from your AppwriteHub Dashboard.
+The Core serves as the project's central deployment registry - enabling seamless, one-click installs and updates directly from your AppwriteHub Dashboard.

 **This functionality will be installed automatically in all linked projects.**